yasiryagi/helpdesk/roles/council-members/README.md

 - [Storage Providers](/roles/storage-providers)
 - [Content Curators](/roles/content-curators)

-The role of the Council is not to control these themselves, but rather ensure they are being well ran by their respective Leads.
-What is considered "well ran" is of course open to a wide interpretation, so specific quantitive and qualitative targets would be defined in the [Council KPIs](#council-kpis).
+The role of the Council is not to control these directly, but rather ensure they are being well run by their respective Leads.
+What is considered "well run" is of course open to a wide interpretation, so specific quantitive and qualitative targets would be defined in the [Council KPIs](#council-kpis).

 However, to understand what these targets could entail, how to monitor them, and perhaps even stay ahead of the curve, one should be familiar with some indicators of what to look for.

-Finally, a CM must understand what the Councils options are for dealing with a Working Group that is underperforming.
+Finally, a CM must understand what the Council's options are for dealing with a Working Group that is underperforming.

 #### Cost Control
 How the Council chooses to approach this is up to them.
 It is up to the Lead of each group themselves, to create [Proposals](#proposals) for replenishing the Working Groups mint, but it's up to the Council to approve or reject these requests.

-A good approach could be to agree on weekly budgets, and revise them on a per need basis.
+A good approach could be to agree on weekly budgets, and revise them on an as-needed basis.
 How to set these budgets would depend on a variety of factors such as:
 - Changes in the exchange rate
 - Increased costs and/or workload
-  - The Storage Provider Groups real costs depend on:
+  - The Storage Provider Group's real costs depend on:
     - size of the `dataDirectory`
     - bandwidth due to frequent uploads, downloads and playbacks
     - replication requirement (the platform may wish to have sufficient backup in case workers quit or crash)
     - changes in hardware/VPS costs
-  - The Content Curators Groups costs is mostly associated with their time:
+  - The Content Curators Group's costs is mostly associated with their time:
     - Verifying new content are in line with the [ToS](https://testnet.joystream.org/#/pages/tos)
     - Verifying the metadata of new and existing content
     - Running or creating tools for monitoring changes in the Content Directory or `dataDirectory`